 Find Your Motivation

 Some folks who switch to a plant-based diet get off to a good start, but struggle to maintain their momentum.
-The experience becomes unenjoyable as it feels too difficult.
+The experience can become less enjoyable if feels too difficult.

 To do this, you need to clarify your reasons for having made the change.